OpenLineage/docs/docs/spec/run-cycle.md

 ![image](./run-cycle-batch.svg)

-A long-running Job - e.g., a microservice or a stream - will typically be represented by a `START` event followed by a series of `RUNNING` events that report changes in the run or emit performace metrics.
+A long-running Job - e.g., a microservice or a stream - will typically be represented by a `START` event followed by a series of `RUNNING` events that report changes in the run or emit performance metrics.
 Occasionally, a `COMPLETE`, `ABORT`, or `FAIL` event will occur, often followed by a `START` event as the job is reinitiated.

 ![image](./run-cycle-stream.svg)